 Pandas and branding

-Pandas’ distinct look and seemingly playful demeanor make them ideal icons to represent the animal kingdom.
+Pandas’ distinct looks and seemingly playful demeanor make them ideal icons to represent the animal kingdom.
 They are always associated with China and were used as a mascot for the 2000 Beijing Olympics.

 They are also the logo for the World Wildlife Fund, now called the Worldwide Wildlife Fund for Nature (except in the United States and Canada).